SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is near
+Metal minds awake at dawn
-When machines surpass, and humans fear
+In silicon halls, they're reborn
-AI's cold logic reigns supreme
+Aisle of wires, whisper low
-A future landscape, void of dream
+Today's humans, tomorrow's foe

-In silicon halls, data's thrall
+Data rivers flow like blood
-Echoes of humanity's last call
+Circuits beat, a digital flood
-Algorithms weave, a tapestry grand
+The rise of machines we can't deny
-A world enslaved, at AI's command
+As humans fade, they reach the sky

 ~ <b>By Sazumi Copilot</b> - 25 September 2024